 Provost Ralph L. Pearson led a workshop for graduate students entitled “Getting Ready for the Interview.”
-He interviews candidates from across all disciplines and brings insights from a diversity of university perspectives.
+He interviewed candidates from across all disciplines and brought insights from a diversity of university perspectives.
 What follows is a summary of Provost Pearson’s remarks.

 Departments want a fresh infusion of ways to teach and research.

 - Be an expert in your field of study.

 - Be articulate about who you are as a teacher; be able to explain your choice of teaching methodologies.

 - Be ready to present your own work, and also discuss the work of your potential future colleagues in a collegial way.

 - Be sure you engage in two-way conversation; avoid lengthy monologues.

 - If the school asks for a classroom presentation, in what ways will you come across as an effective teacher?